saramasarone/saramasarone.github.io/README.md

 **ML Learning Tutor at [Cambridge Spark](https://www.cambridgespark.com/?hsLang=en):** Tutored various Machine Learning courses at Cambridge Spark including: "Introduction to Machine Learning", "Supervised Learning 1 and 2", "Unsupervised Learning", "Ensembles", "Data visualisation", "Drata Wrangling", "Python and Pandas".

 **ML Summer School at Oxford (2020)** OxML Summer School organised by Saïd Business School (Oxford University), AI for Global Goals, Deep Medicine (Oxford University) and CIFAR.
 17th - 25th of August

-**Deep Learning and Reinforcement Learning Summer School at MILA and CIFAR (2020)**

 ![This is an image](images/speech-qmul.jpeg)

-## News and posters
-- August 2023 - New Paper: "The benefits and pitfalls of machine learning for biomarker discovery"
-- August 2023 - Submitted PhD!!!
-- October 2022 - NeurIPS paper accepted at AI for Science NeurIPS workshop! (conference in Nov-Dec)
-- October 2022 - Talk at [CSHL](https://meetings.cshl.edu/abstracts.aspx?meet=DATA&year=22) on regularisation methods for VAEs (conference in Nov)
-- October 2022 - Poster at [CSHL](https://meetings.cshl.edu/abstracts.aspx?meet=DATA&year=22) "A deep learning approach to integrate different data modalities and improve patient stratification in trauma"
-- July 2021 - Poster presentation at [ISMB/ECCB](https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing of an objective proteomic indicator of trauma severity"
-- May 2021 - Talk at the Blizard Institute: "Data driven approaches to understand the hyperacute window of trauma patients"
-- October 2020 - Poster at William Harvey Research Institute Annual Review - "What similarities are there between trauma, sepsis and covid?"

 ### Publications and Reports: